jestjs/jest/website/versioned_docs/version-22.x/Configuration.md

 Default: `false`

 Indicates whether each individual test should be reported during the run.
 All errors will also still be shown on the bottom after execution.
+Note that if there is only one test file being run it will default to `true`.

 ### `watchPathIgnorePatterns` [array\<string>]